Saul-Mirone/saul-mirone.github.io/content/blog/a-complete-guide-to-typescript-decorator/index.md

 ## Accessor Decorators

-Accessor decorators are generally the same as method decorators, the only difference are the keys in the descriptor:
+Accessor decorators are generally the same as method decorators.
+The only differences are the keys in the descriptor:

-Descriptor in a method decorator has keys:
+The `descriptor` in a **method** decorator has keys:

 * `value`
 * `writable`
 * `enumerable`
 * `configurable`

-Descriptor in an accessor decorator has keys:
+The `descriptor` in an **accessor** decorator has keys:

 * `get`
 * `set`